Pivotal Tracker Help

 Find a story with a particular ID (which can be found inside a story's details). id:42

-Find all stories in a project which are linked to an external system via a specific integration type (i.e. Zendesk, Other, more to come in the future).
+Find all stories in a project that are linked to an external system via a specific integration type (i.e., Zendesk, Other, more to come in the future).
 A project's integrations can be found on the "Integrations" tab in Project Settings. integration:Zendesk integration:Other

 External ID (external_id:)